 I love TripAdvisor mainly for the reviews.
 Before booking a hotel or getting ideas of how to fill my itinerary, this was super helpful.

-This app completely kept all of my bookings, flights, tours, and Airbnb reservations in one, well organized place.
-The app even has a map to help you navigate to your next item on your itinerary.
+This app completely kept all of my bookings, flights, tours, and Airbnb reservations in one, well-organized place.
+The app even has a map to help you navigate to the next item on your itinerary.
 This is your ultimate itinerary builder.
 Every time you book, it will gather the info from your inbox and add it to the itinerary.
 No more need to walk around with a travel book!
 (Sorry Rick Steves!)

 Pretty sure you are aware of Whatsapp, and how great it is to message and video call people without spending a leg and an arm.
 I video called my family in Colombia as well as my father in the States, and it was perfect.